 Leica M9 vs Panasonic GX80

 The Leica M9 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in September 2009 and April 2016.
-The M9 is a fixed lens compact, while the GX80 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-focusing mirrorless, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (GX80) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M9 and the Panasonic Lumix DMC-GX80?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M9 and the Panasonic GX80.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (22 percent) than the Leica M9.
 Moreover, the GX80 is markedly lighter (27 percent) than the M9.
 In this context, it is worth noting that neither the M9 nor the GX80 are weather-sealed.